Baarlo, Steenwijkerland

 Baarlo is a hamlet in the Dutch province of Overijssel.
 It is located in the municipality Steenwijkerland, about 1 km northwest of the city of Blokzijl.

 It was first mentioned in 1219 as Barlo, and means "barren forest".
-During the Middle Ages, it used to have a chapel, however it was damaged in a 1825 flood, and demolished in 1836.
+During the Middle Ages, it used to have a chapel, which was damaged in a 1825 flood, and demolished in 1836.
 Until the Noordoostpolder was reclaimed, the village lay on the dyke of the IJsselmeer.
 In 1840, it was home to 145 people.

-Baarlo should not be confused with the village with the same name in the municipality of Zwartewaterland, about 15 km to the southeast.
+Baarlo should not be confused with a village with the same name in the municipality of Zwartewaterland, about 15 km to the southeast.